 How Honors in Action Works

-First, you’ll connect with your local chapter and other students like you to identify and research an issue on your campus or in your larger community.
-Then, you’ll turn that research into a plan of action by creating a project or event that meets a specific need in your area.
-You’ll expand your world view and be able to give back through service — a win win.
+First, you’ll connect with your local chapter and other students like you to identify and research a theme from the current Honors Study Topic and an issue on your campus or in your larger community.
+Then, you’ll turn that research into a plan of action that meets a specific need in your area.
+You’ll expand your worldview and be able to give back through service — a win-win.